AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

 ---
 ___

+# SPRINT 3 - Breaking the Machine

 This week will be a journey dedicated to going from Boot to Root, in other words, breaking into vulnerable machines.

 ## Monday
-In the Monday morning Scrum, I spoke with Riley.
-I asked him what his greatest discovery was over the past week which he stated was that there are way too many readily available resources for hacking which I acknowledged the threat that brings.
-He also stated that there is a great overhaed on trying to find the right thing to research and focus on as there are so many different interesting resources out there to learn about and learn from.
+During Monday morning Scrum, I spoke with Riley.
+I asked him what his greatest discovery was over the past week, which he stated was that there are way too many readily available resources for hacking which I acknowledged the threat that brings.
+He also stated that there is a great overhead on trying to find the right thing to research and focus on as there are so many different interesting topics out there to learn about and resources to learn from.

 Another discovery Riley made over the past week was that systems are seriously too easy to crack into, this is brought on by the lack of developers with security knowledge when developing the software, and for vulnerabilities found, the lack of people patching their vulnerable systems is far too high making it open season for hackers to gain access to confidential information.

-Rileys greatest struggle this past week has been his scripting and programming ability, for him, getting a functional code of the internet to do a certain purpose was easy, but to develop &/or reverse engineer &/or modify it to do what he needed was quite hard.
+Rileys greatest struggle this past week has been his scripting and programming ability, for him, getting a functional code of the internet to do a certain purpose was possible, but to develop &/or reverse engineer &/or modify it to do what he needed was quite hard.

+From this Scrum, I have discovered that many of the students also thought in a similar way as Riley, the excess content on each topic can be overly excessive, and sometimes poorly written.
+It was also noted that videos should be avoided as they tend to waste a lot of time especially when time is of the essence, it should only be used if a visual walk through is required.

-From this Scrum, I discovered that many of the students where also suffering from similar issues, many of whom had also taken introductory programming classes and had seemed to not quite grasp onto the basic fundemental concepts of programming/scripting in any language.
-Perhaps there is a need to change the mentality of the way these classes are taught from the strict must do what we say criteria, to something that aids the student in their end goal in their particlar language/languages and have them creat a prject in this language creating something they want to, as motivation and success in learning comes from an addictive interest to design.
+Another key note i've taken away from this scrum is many students had taken introductory programming classes like Riley and had seemed to not quite grasp onto the basic fundemental concepts of programming/scripting in any language.
+Perhaps there is a need to change the processes of the way these classes are taught from the strict "must do what we say" criteria, to something that aids the student in their end goal in their particlar language/languages and have them create a project in their language of choice developing something they want to, as motivation and success in learning comes from an addictive interest to create.

-Another key note from this scrum that i've learned is that.......................................................................................................
+Was invited to join another group for Wednesdays Presentation so took them up on the offer.
+We decided on presenting about the tool "John The Ripper".
+We set a basic structure of what content we'd like to present and who was assigned which part.
+I was assigned Introduction, Harry Technical Details & Max to do a demonstration of it cracking passwords.

 ## Tuesday

-**LINK CTF HERE**
-**LINK DOMAIN MIGRATION HERE**
+  - Created a plan on what was required to be done in preporation for Wednesdays presentation.
+  - Developed content for Wednesdays presentation.
+  - Started preparing my website for a Domain Migration from GitHub pages to root9b.tech, routing through CLoudflare for some additional functionality and security.

-## **Wednesday, 20/02/2018 - GROUP¶**
+## **Wednesday, 20/02/2018 - GROUP**

+  - Presentation by Deloitte
-Present a case study on one or more tool(s), and how these tool(s) can be used to break into complex and vulnerable systems.
+  - Presented a case study on John the Ripper, and how this tool could be used to penetrate complex systems.
-Brownie points for linking your research to the guest (TBA) presentation that will be held in the morning (10AM - 12PM).
-Make sure to include examples.
-Keep it high-level.
-**Include a capture of the Planner log we created for this**

-Your research is to be submitted individually to your sprint 3 submission.
-Be sure to include your reflection on your learning whilst linking it back to the SLOs.
-Do not forget your references, academic resources and artefacts.
-In your reflection, make sure that your research is technical and low-level.
+  - Finalising settings and understanding before Domain Migration begins.

-Wednesday Industry Professionals Presentation (10am to 12pm) by from Deloitte.
+**Industry Professionals Presentation** (10am to 12pm) by from Deloitte.
-Viren Khatri
-Simon Baeg – Analyst on penetration testing
+Presenters
+**Viren Khatri** - Manager
+**Simon Baeg** – Analyst/Pentesting
-Nathan Jones – Cyber intelligence centre (I spoke to him at the end)
+**Nathan Jones** – Cyber intelligence centre Analyst (I spoke to him at the end)

-What is penetration testing
+**What is penetration testing**
   - Thinking like criminals to find vulnerabilities so that they can be patched preventing the real criminals for finding them first.
   - Allowed to bend and break rules depending on the situation
   - Legally exploiting a serial device
   - They are white hat hackers
   - Like to know how things work, computers/cctv/locks/elevators etc, look behind the curtains to figure out how to manipulate these.

-What else do we do
+**What else they do**
   - Attacks, management & cybersecurity
   - Report submissions, what’s wrong, how it was broken, how to fix and avoid that
   - 3 types of systems penetrated, Physical (Locks), Human (Phishing tools), Cyber (access cards etc, internal systems i.e. disgruntled employee)

-Cool story by ?:
+**Cool story by Viren:**
-Locked out of home with wife & parents, wife thought sliding door was open, but it was closed, 10 minutes after the beginning, where able to pick the doors by looking at sliding part and fixed part to understand how it’s fixed, they had just screwed the frame from the outside and were able to slide the door open that way.
+Locked out of home with wife & parents, wife thought sliding door was open, but it was closed, 10 minutes after the beginning Viren where able gain access to their house by looking at sliding doors particularly the frame to understand how it’s fixed, the installers had just screwed the frame from the outside, Viren was able to slide the door open once unscrewing these.

-ONLY PENTEST WHAT YOU’RE ALLOWED TOO
+**ONLY PENTEST WHAT YOU’RE ALLOWED TOO**
 What types of stuff done by all Red Teamers:
 Infrastructure – Internal network
 Web Application – Externally & Externally developed